Are you in search for a high-quality solar watch which is also budget-friendly? Then you are in the right place now!

 - Too much text on the bezel

-To be honest, the G-Steel is not as resilient as the traditional G-Shock, but the difference is nominal!
-It’s still an extremely rugged solar watch!
+The G-Steel is not as resilient as the traditional G-Shock, but the difference is nominal.
+It’s still a highly rugged solar watch.

-The overall look of this G-Steel is very sharp; that’s what I like most about it!
-There’s nothing redundant, because of this, the watch looks a little smaller than its actual size (52.4mm).
-The push buttons and the guards are rather small compared to the case, making it look more elegant & simple than other watches with the same size, the dial is the only focal point when you look at this watch.
+The overall look of this G-Steel is very sharp; that’s what I like most about it.
+There’s nothing redundant.
+Because of this, the watch looks smaller than its actual size (52.4mm).
+The push buttons and the guards are relatively small compared to the case, making it look more elegant & simple than other watches of the same size.
+The dial is the only focal point when you look at this watch.

-Lots of users bought this watch because of its clean dressable style which they can not get from extremely sporty-looking traditional G-Shocks.
-It fits well with any apparel, except for formal suits.
+Many users bought this watch because of its clean dressable style, which they can not get from extremely sporty-looking traditional G-Shocks.
+It fits well with any apparel except for formal suits.

 The ana-digi display with three subdials is another trait that’s worth noting.
-Although sometimes the two hands obscure the digital display, it’s not a huge issue for most users!
-In my opinion, the watch looks much better with these two hands!
+Although sometimes the two hands obscure the digital display, it’s a minor issue for most users.
+The watch looks much better with these two hands.

 I love how Casio made the hour markers & bordered the day subdial with metal.
-This style, combined with the brushed stainless steel case, makes you really feel the sharpness from the inside out!
-A big plus!
+This style, combined with the brushed stainless steel case, makes you feel the sharpness from the inside out.
+A big plus.

-This G-Steel GSTS110-1A is available with resin strap (recommended) or stainless steel bracelet.
-It’s the matter of choice!
-I prefer this watch with resin strap!
+This G-Steel GSTS110-1A is available with a resin strap (recommended) or stainless steel bracelet.
+It’s a matter of choice.
+I prefer this watch with a resin strap.

-When it comes to functions, this watch is not highly-featured as the Casio Rangeman or Casio Protrek above!
+Regarding functions, this watch is less highly-featured than the Casio Rangeman or Casio Protrek above.
 No meters or sunrise/sunset times.
-Just countdown timer, world time and a few more essential features for a standard digital watch.
+Just countdown timer, world time, and a few more essential features for a standard digital watch.

-The green lume on two hands is not so good, but the double LED light is a plus!
-You can read the whole face & three subdials easily with it!
+The green lume on two hands could be better, but the double LED light is a plus.
+You can read the whole face & three subdials easily with it.

-The solar battery can provide enough power for up to 8 months of normal use and 19 months in power saving mode after a full charge.
-Quite impressive!
+The solar battery can provide enough power for up to 8 months of regular use and 19 months in power-saving mode after a full charge.
+Quite impressive.

 Is it for you?

 The Casio G-Shock (G-Steel) GSTS110-1A is a hybrid watch in terms of material (resin + stainless steel) & display (analog + digital).
-If you want a shock-resistant watch with dressable style, it’s a perfect choice!
-The sharp look with silver tone is what makes it stand out from other watches.
+If you want a shock-resistant watch with a dressable style, it’s a perfect choice.
+The sharp look with its silver-tone makes it stand out from other watches.

-That being said, please notice that it’s not designed for small wrist people, and it’s quite thick, too.
-After all, it’s still a G-Shock, and most G-Shocks are big!
+That being said, please notice that it’s not designed for smaller wrists and is quite thick, too.
+After all, it’s still a G-Shock, and most G-Shocks are big.

 Verdict

-This list is a summary based on my humble knowledge about wristwatches.
+This list is a summary based on my humble knowledge of wristwatches.
 Through a lot of research and comparisons, I’ve narrowed down the options of the best solar watches into these six timepieces.
-They’re all high-quality watches from prestige brands which don’t cost too much of your hard earned money.
-Each of them has Pros & Cons, but the overall benefit outweighs their small flaws in the end!
+They’re all high-quality watches from prestige brands that only cost a little of your hard-earned money.
+Each of them has Pros & Cons, but the overall benefit outweighs their minor flaws.

-Here I tried to list out timepieces of various styles (military, diving, aviation, trekking & hiking, ana-digi hybrid) for you to make decision more easily!
-If you love the overall design, but prefer some other color tone or a different band, try checking out more variations of the target watch, chances are you will find the version that best fits your need!
+Here I tried to list timepieces of various styles (military, diving, aviation, trekking & hiking, ana-digi hybrid) for you to make decisions more easily!
+If you love the overall design but prefer another color tone or a different band, try checking out more variations of this watch.
+You will find the version that best fits your need.

 Have fun shopping!